 We have all been put on hold at one time or another when making a phone call.
 Automated messages often answer our customer service inquiries.
 It can be quite frustrating to hear a previously recorded voice say, “Your call will be answered in the order it was received.”
 It’s only fair to wait for your turn, but in our instant everything society, we sometimes lose patience in the waiting.

 God hears our prayers right away.
 God doesn’t have a fancy phone system that puts us in a queue.
 He doesn’t have voice mail that He checks when He gets a minute.
 Thankfully, we don’t have to wait in line God to hear our prayer nor do we have to wait until someone else is finished telling theirs.

 Before they call I will answer; while they are still speaking I will hear.
 Isaiah 65:24

 As soon as you began to pray, an answer is given… (Daniel 9:23)

-Once we have prayed, our Heavenly Father begins doing a work that may not be seen.
+Once we have prayed, our Heavenly Father begins doing work that may not be seen.
 Just like in a game of chess, pieces are being moved around and put into place to bring forth our promise.
-Relationships are being aligned, funds are being shifted, and hearts are being stirred.
+Relationships are aligned, funds shifted, and hearts stirred.

 Don’t be tempted to give up when you are waiting in prayer!
 God will not delay, His timing is perfect.

-Dear Lord, I trust You with all my heart and lean not on my own understanding and in all my ways acknowledge You.
+Dear Lord, I trust You with all my heart and lean not on my understanding and in all my ways acknowledge You.
 I acknowledge that Your timing is perfect and that there is a time everything and a season that I may not be aware of.
-As I continue to lay ___________________________ at your feet, I pray that I would be filled with the full knowledge of Your will, discernment, and spiritual understanding where this is concerned...
+As I continue to lay ___________________________ at your feet, I pray you would fill me with the full knowledge of Your will, discernment, and spiritual understanding where this is concerned...

 This post is Day 14 of the series 31 Days of Teaching my Kids About Prayer.